realworldocaml/book/en/compiler-output-formats.md

 ```

 The compiler has now reverted to testing the value as a set of nested
 conditionals.
-This checks to see if the value is `Alice`, then if it's `Bob`,
+The lambda code above checks to see if the value is `Alice`,
-and finally falls back to the default `102` return value for everything else.
+then if it's `Bob`, and finally falls back to the default `102` return value
-It's not only good coding style, but also more efficient to make your pattern
-matches exhaustive when possible.
+for everything else.
+Using exhaustive pattern matches is thus a better coding
+style at several levels: it rewards you with more useful compile-time warnings
+when you modify type definitions *and* generates more efficient runtime code too.

-Finally, let's look at the same example with polymorphic variants instead
+Finally, let's look at the same example with polymorphic variants instead of
-of normal variants.
+normal variants.

 ```ocaml
 (* pattern_polymorphic.ml *)